Skip to main content

 Twelve Days of Selling "Day 9"

-After eating breakfast at the Hotel, I made my way over the corporate office for a look see of the aftermath of the event.
-Caterers were still busy cleaning up and everything that happened last night was just a memory.
-With that, I left for my 3 hour trip to the New Jersey office.
+After breakfast at the hotel, I stopped by the corporate office to check out the aftermath of the event.
+The caterers were still busy cleaning up, and everything from the night before was already just a memory.
+With that, I set off on my three-hour drive to our New Jersey office.

 -=Good Selling=-